2abet/Fashion-MNIST-GANS/README.md

 ## Contact Information

-For help or questions about this project, please contact [Your Name] at [your.email@example.com].
+For help or questions about this project, please contact [Arabambi Akinyemi] at [yemiarabambi@gmail.com].